VimHalen/InterLivre/README.md

 I'm posting it in case it can be helpful to anyone else.
 Be warned, it's very lightly tested software... use it at your own risk!

-Also, I'm practising with interleaved recordings like this as a personal experiment.
+Also, I don't know if listening to interleaved audiobooks like this will be a particularly effective way of practising or not.
-I don't know if this approach will be particularly effective or not.
-I've listened to two interleaved novels and I think this is helpful for me but please use your own best judgement.
+I'm experimenting with it.
+So far, I've listened to two interleaved novels and I think this is helpful for me, but it's still too early to know.

 ## Dependencies
 InterLivre makes use of the following libraries/packages, which are open source and free (and awesome):